What is the MacArthur Foundation?

 What is the MacArthur Fellowship?

 The MacArthur Fellowship is a five-year grant to individuals who show exceptional creativity in their work and the prospect for still more in the future.
 The fellowship is designed to provide recipients with the flexibility to pursue their creative activities in the absence of specific obligations or reporting requirements.
 There are no limits on age or area of activity.
-Learn more about the MacArthur Fellowship
+About the MacArthur Fellowship

 Can I apply or nominate someone for a MacArthur Fellowship?

 Individuals cannot apply for the MacArthur Fellowship and nominations are not accepted from the general public.
-Learn more about the MacArthur Fellowship
+About the MacArthur Fellowship ›

 What does MacArthur not fund?